dragon-slayer875/PcPocket/README.md

 ## Overview

-PCPocket is a modern bookmark management solution designed to work seamlessly across all major desktop platforms.
-Unlike traditional browser-based bookmarks, PCPocket stores your bookmarks locally in SQLite, ensuring you always have access to your important links even without an internet connection.
+PcPocket is a modern bookmark management solution designed to work seamlessly across all major desktop platforms.
+Unlike traditional browser-based bookmarks, PcPocket stores your bookmarks locally in SQLite, ensuring you always have access to your important links even without an internet connection.

 ## Features

-- **Cross-Platform**: Works on Windows, macOS, and Linux
+- **Cross-Platform**: Works on Windows and Linux
 - **Browser Extension**: Available for Firefox and Chromium-based browsers (Chrome, Edge, Brave, Zen, Waterfox etc.)
-- **Offline-First**: All bookmarks stored locally in SQLite database with optional cloud sync
+- **Offline-First**: All bookmarks stored locally in SQLite database
 - **Lightning fast**: Operate over 100,000+ bookmarks instantly
 - **Modern UI**: Built with React for a responsive and intuitive user experience
 - **Tag System**: Organize bookmarks with customizable tags and categories
 - **Quick Search**: Find bookmarks by title and tags
 - **Data Export/Import**: Seamlessly migrate from browser bookmarks
-- **Privacy-Focused**: Your data stays on your device by default
+- **Custom Parsers**: Use custom parsers to import data from your own sources
+- **Lightweight**: Minimal system resource usage
+- **Hotswappable Config**: Change settings without restarting the app

 ## Installation